Jet Reconstruction with Mamba Networks in Collider Events: Data preparation

 \subsection{Event simulation}

 Event samples for the training and testing of our neural network are generated using the \texttt{MG5\_aMC@NLO} framework~\cite{madgraph}.
 Subsequent parton showering, hadronization, and particle decays were handled by \texttt{Pythia8}~\cite{pythia}.
-No detector simulation is performed, except to model the angular granularity of the calorimeters, as detailed later.
+No detector simulation is performed.
+To approximate the angular granularity of the calorimeters, final-state stable particles are projected onto a fixed-resolution $\eta-\phi$ grid, as detailed later.

 We simulate a variety of the SM processes initiated by proton-proton collisions at a center-of-mass energy of $\sqrt{s}=13$ TeV.
 The simulated final states include: